McNepp/QApplicationContext/README.md

 ## Publishing an ApplicationContext more than once

-Sometimes, it may be desirable to inovoke QApplicationContext::publish() more than once.
+Sometimes, it may be desirable to inovoke QApplicationContext::publish(bool) more than once.
 Proceeding with the previous example, there may be several independent modules that each want to supply a service of type `PropFetcher`.
 Each of these modules will rightly assume that the dependency of type `QNetworkAccessManager` will be automatically supplied by the QApplicationContext.

-But which module shall then invoke QApplicationContext::publish()?
+But which module shall then invoke QApplicationContext::publish(bool)?
 Do we need to coordinate this with additional code?
 That could be a bit unwieldly.
 Luckily, this is not necessary.

 Given that each module has access to the (global) QApplicationContext, you can simply do this in some initialization-code in module A: